-Eight calibers feature a particular acronym in their names and engraved onto their backs: DUW.
+To date, ten calibers feature a particular acronym engraved onto their backs: DUW.
 It stands for “Deutsche Uhrenwerke” and underlines NOMOS Glashütte’s competencies as an independent caliber producer.
-And for the fact that we do not buy in a single caliber (as is usual in the mechanical watchmaking world) but rather produce all of them ourselves, in-house in Glashütte.
+And for the fact that we produce all our calibers ourselves, in-house in Glashütte.

 Fresh from the laser eroding machine, ready for the next step: many small ratchet springs.